I'm Your Pusher (Ice-T song): Uses in pop culture

 In 1989, the song was used in the beginning of the Season Two episode of the television series Midnight Caller entitled "Take Back the Streets".

+Eminem parodied the chorus to the song in his track I'm Shady from The Slim Shady LP, which was about his experiences with taking drugs.

 Music video

-The music video was released in 1988 and features cameos by Big Daddy Kane and Kool DJ Red Alert.
+The music video was released in 1988 and it features cameos by Big Daddy Kane and Kool DJ Red Alert.